incognitosushiroll/UIdahoInterstellars/README.md

 protoc --python_out=. stt.proto
 ```

-Now you can run the demo on your device \:)

-### Star Tracker Serial Communication Demo
+### Part 1: Star Tracker Serial Communication Demo with Virtual Serial Ports
-Do this once you have setup the project.
+Perform the steps in this section if you only wish to use virtual ports and one device running both the CubeSat software and the Star Tracker software.
+No additional hardware other than the RPi 5 with your set-up microSD card is needed.
+This part also does not utilize an attached camera but uses the "sample_rpi" functions inside stt_selector.py to determine celestial coordinates from a sample photo onboard the microSD.
 1. Create a fake serial "cable":
 ```bash
 socat -d2 pty,raw,echo=0 pty,raw,echo=0